MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 The following are the constraints in this scenario:

 - Client applications are connecting to multiple Azure OpenAI instances in one or more regions.
-- Clients cannot use or you do not want to use Entra ID.
+- Clients can't use or you don't want to use Microsoft Entra ID.
-- Clients cannot use or you do not want to use federated identity.
+- Clients can't use or you don't want to use federated identity.
 - You want to use key-based authentication for client applications.

 These constraints can apply to scenarios where: